UzoUwaz/UzoUwaz/README.md

 - 🔭 I’m currently working on Cryptocurrency projects
 - 🌱 I’m currently learning Python, Rust, MoveVM
 - 👯 I’m looking to collaborate on Decentralized Protocols
+- 🤔 I’m looking for help with meeting and connecting with like-minded individuals in the DeFi sector
 - 💬 Ask me about Cryptocurrency (We can talk for hours!)
 - 📫 How to reach me: udu@duke.edu
 - ⚡ Fun fact: I am a former athlete so ask me about fitness as well!